Jaws (novel): Development

-Benchley only began writing once his agent reminded him that if he did not deliver the pages, he would have to return the writer's advance.
-As this money had already been cashed and spent, this was a problem.
-Benchley's hastily written first-draft partial manuscript was derided by Congdon, who did not like its comic tone.
-Congdon only approved the first five pages, which went into the eventual book without any changes, and asked Benchley to follow the tone of that introduction.
-After a month, Benchley delivered rewritten chapters, which Congdon approved, alongside a broader outline of the story.
-The manuscript took a year and a half to complete.
-During this time, Benchley worked in his makeshift office above a furnace company in Pennington, New Jersey during the winter, and in a converted turkey coop in the seaside property of his wife's family in Stonington, Connecticut during the summer.
-Congdon dictated further changes from the rest of the book, including a sex scene between Brody and his wife which was changed to Ellen and Hooper.
+Benchley procrastinated finishing the novel and only began writing in earnest once his agent reminded him that if he did not deliver the manuscript, he would have to return the $7,500 writer's advance.
+As this money had long been spent, Benchley had no choice.
+His hastily written first-draft partial manuscript was derided by Congdon, who did not like its comic tone.
+Congdon only approved the first five pages, which made it into the published book without any revisions, and asked Benchley to follow the tone of that introduction.
+A month later, Benchley delivered a broader outline of the story and rewritten chapters to which Congdon gave his approval.

+The manuscript took Benchley a year and a half to complete.
+Benchley worked on the novel in a makeshift office above a furnace company in Pennington, New Jersey during the winter months.
+In the summer, he moved to a converted turkey coop on the seaside property of his in-laws in Stonington, Connecticut.
+Congdon dictated some changes to the rest of the book, including a sex scene between Brody and Ellen which was later changed to Ellen and Hooper.
 Congdon did not feel that there was "any place for this wholesome marital sex in this kind of book".
-After various revisions and rewrites, alongside sporadic payments of the advance, Benchley delivered his final draft in January 1973.
+After various rewrites, revisions, edits and sporadic advance payments, Benchley delivered his final draft of the untitled manuscript in January, 1973.

-Benchley was also partly inspired by the Jersey Shore shark attacks of 1916 where there were four recorded fatalities and one critical injury from shark attacks from July 1 through July 12, 1916.
-The story is very similar to the story in Benchley's book with a vacation beach town on the Atlantic coast being haunted by a killer shark and people eventually being commissioned to hunt down and kill the shark or sharks responsible.
-There is another similarity in the 1916 incident and the book where kids are attacked in a body of water other than the ocean – in the 1916 incident a child and an adult who attempted to save him were attacked and killed in Matawan Creek, a brackish/freshwater creek and in the film adaptation Mike Brody is nearly killed in the "pond" which in reality is a small inland cove that connects to the open ocean through a small tributary.